risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    service IP address is virtual - not associated with physical NIC

-   if an old pod failes, gets destroyed, the service decides how to route traffic to a new pod
+   if an old pod fails, gets destroyed, the service decides how to route traffic to a new pod

    to start service from existing spec file run ``kubectl create -f $myService.yaml``